Find a Childcare Job

 So You Want to Find a Childcare Job

 Many different kinds of people think they would like to work in childcare, but not everyone has the same potential to be -- or be hired as -- a childcare professional.

-The most likely candidate for a well-paid childcare position is someone who has recently cared for children in another person's home for two years or more and whose previous employers are available to provide valid references.
-For that candidate, the best way to find childcare work is through a good agency.
+The most likely candidate for a well-paid childcare job is someone who has recently cared for children in another person's home for two years or more and whose previous employers are available to provide valid references.
+For that candidate, the best way to find a childcare job is through a good agency.
 Agencies in childcare set standards and are always eager to place a strong applicant.

-But if you have never been paid to provide childcare in a private home, or if no references are available, or it was a long time ago, well-established agencies in childcare may not accept your application.
+But if you have never been paid for a childcare job in a private home, or if no references are available, or it was a long time ago, well-established agencies in childcare may not accept your application.
 Pay and reference issues intertwine because helping out a friend is generally not seen by childcare agencies as equivalent to a paid position in childcare.